 Happy, Healthy Child

-At our nursery we take the wellbeing of the children, staff and parents very seriously.
+At Maisie Poppins we take the wellbeing of the children, staff and parents very seriously.

 Our holistic approach ensures that the wellbeing of our children is our first priority.
 We firmly believe that children should feel safe, loved, noticed, nurtured and listened to.
 When children feel like this they have a natural aptitude for learning, they come to activities full of enthusiasm fuelled by high self-esteem, they feel motivated and curious and learning flows easily.
 Children who learn like this take that positive experience of education with them as they grow up and are able to learn easier in schools any beyond.